 As for Brendon Behan, the other playwright, he mumbled comments evidently intended only for the ears of his four laughing listeners.
-He was out of range for us eavesdroppers.
+He was out of range for us eavesdrophe had no illusions about himself.

 TENNESSEE WILLIAMS, however, though he wouldn't generalize about Broadway, thawed out sufficiently, in the sunshine of the actors' flattery, to tell something of his plans.
 He was proposing, he said, to write a poetic tragedy that would sum up his philosophy.
-"Your King Lear?" asked Miss Holm, lat which I thought I saw Mr. Wyliams blush as he replied he had no illusions about himself.
+"Your King Lear?" asked Miss Holm, at which I thought I saw Mr. Wyliams blush as he replied